Gabriel-Bizarria/poatek-challenges/readme.md

 </p>
 <p>
-After you installed the program and clone this repository into your own computer, you need to enter in the IDEA, and open the file cloned.
-To do this, in the IDEA opened, go in <i>File</i>, on the top left, then click <i>Open</i>, and in the window, find where you cloned the repository and open it.
-After that it might start downloading some Gradle files, and you might need to install the the <i>JDK</i>(Java Development Kit) 16 too, but the IDEA do it all automatically.
+After you installed the program and clone this repository into your own computer, you need to enter the IDEA, and open the cloned file.
+To do this, in the IDEA opened, go in File, on the top left, then click Open, and in the window, find where you cloned the repository and open it.
+After that it might start downloading some Gradle files, and you might need to install the <i>JDK</i>(Java Development Kit) 16 too, but the IDEA does it all automatically.
 </p>
 <br>
 <div align = "center" style="display: inline_block"><br>